 There is not an entirely guilty party and an entirely innocent party in many situations, and collisions involving drivers and pedestrians are the same.
 When this is the case, the jury will determine what percentage of liability the plaintiff bears for their own injuries and what percentage of fault is on the driver.
 The impact that this determination has on the lawsuit varies by state.

-When To Call An Attorney After A Car Accident
+When To Call An Attorney After A Car Wreck

 Car accidents are stressful and place their victims in situations where the next course of action may not always be clear.
 However, there are many important things that you must remember to do immediately after an accident, and a few things to do soon after, including calling a Conyers car accident attorney.